-It is also said that a cat purring is possibly learned when they were a kitten.
-Initially, the kitten is both blind and deaf but they can feel the vibrations of their mother purring – they then learn to purr themselves.
+It is also thought that cat purring is probably learned when they were a kitten.
+Initially, a kitten is both blind and deaf but can feel the vibrations of its mother purring.
+It then learns to purr itself.

 It’s not just domestic cats that can purr though.
-For instance, the Cheetah can purr quite nicely for similar reasons to our domesitacated cat.
+For instance, the Cheetah can purr quite nicely for similar reasons to our domesticated cats.
 Other big cats, such as Tigers and Lions don’t purr at all.

 An interesting fact is that if a cat can purr, it won’t be able to roar and if a cat can roar, it won’t be able to purr, did you know that?